pantheon-systems/WordPress/wp-content/plugins/gutenberg/readme.txt

 * Updated messages around reusable blocks interactions.
 * Align both the quote and the citation in the visual editor.
 * Exit edit mode when unfocusing a reusable block.
-* Set floated image width (when unresized) in % value﻿.
+* Set floated image width (when unresized) in % value.
 * Add withState higher-order component.
 * Initial introduction of wp.data module.
 * Restrict the state access to the module registering the reducer only.
 * Refactor PostSchedule to make Calendar and Clock available as reusable components.
 * Allow overwriting colors (defaults and theme provided) when consuming ColorPalette component.
 * Switch orientation of popover component only if there is more space for the new position.
-* New ImagePlaceholder﻿ reusable component that handles upload buttons and draggable areas for the block author.
+* New ImagePlaceholder reusable component that handles upload buttons and draggable areas for the block author.
 * Add speak message when a category is added.
 * Announce notices to assertive technologies with speak.
 * Add aria-labels to Code and HTML blocks.